 Improving your revenue starts with social media optimization (SMO).
 In practice, this means spending money where you can get best possible results in return.
 Here's how to use your social media budget in a more efficient way:

 - Don't rely on your gut feeling when choosing content to promote or put money behind all of your posts.
-Instead, be smart about using your budget and selectively invest in posts with the biggest potential to drive results.
+Instead, be smart about using your budget.
+Use your social media management platform of choice to keep track of performance and selectively invest in posts with the biggest potential to drive results.

 - Publish your content when your audiences are online and most likely to respond.
 This way, you'll maximize your chances to receive interactions and make the most of all the resources you've put into creating content.